aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 17.  **Whoohoo!**  You can now perform adhoc queries on your Snort alert data using Athena!
 Try out some different sample queries to see what you can discover about the network traffic hitting your server.

 ## H. Visualise Snort data in Quicksight
+---
+As you can see, its easy to get up and runing with Athena for ad-hoc queries of our Snort data.
+Next, we will set up some visualisations for our data using Quicksight.

+---
 1. In thwe AWS Console, open the **Quicksight** service.
 2. The first time you use this you will be asked to sign up.
 Click on the **sign up for quicksight** button to continue.
 3. You will see the licensing options, leatf the defaul of **Enterprise** and click the **continue** button.